Why are some FFVII titles canon and others not?

 And though it is also true that Tactics is never mentioned among the titles in the Compilation of FFVII, given Cloud’s small role in Tactics, and given the game’s status as part of a different Compilation-like series — the Ivalice Alliance, as SE has dubbed it — it can’t really be expected that it would be.
 What we’ve looked at here is fully sufficient enough to qualify Cloud’s appearance in the game as canon.

-Finally, we need to examine the writings of Benny Matsuyama, which include the diary-like entries by several characters in 1997’s FFVII Kaitai Shinsho The Complete guide book, as well as Maiden Who Travels the Planet, a novella starring Aerith included in FFVII’s Ultimania Omega and based after the events of Disc 1 of FFVII.
+Finally, we need to examine the writings of Benny Matsuyama, which include the diary-like entries from several characters in 1997’s FFVII Kaitai Shinsho The Complete guidebook, as well as Maiden Who Travels the Planet, a novella starring Aerith included in FFVII’s Ultimania Omega and set after the events of Disc 1 of FFVII.

 As such, he does have an extensive history working with SE’s characters and getting his work involving them published by Square Enix itself.
 Is this enough to make his work canon, though?